I learned to see myself as an individual instead of an invalid.

 And yet here I am.

-- In my late forties, with a loving husband and three wonderful children.
+- In my late forties, with a loving Scottish husband and three wonderful children.

-- I have published eleven titles among which two are available in English.
+- I have published twelve titles among which two are available in English.

 - I run a small business.

-- I deliver speeches about motivation, the joy of life, and the joy of work.
+- I deliver Danish and English speeches and workshops about motivation, empowerment, the joy of life, and the joy of work.

 My road to this life, in which I have experienced both the joy of life, and work, is what I wrote about in my books